How to Set Up an AI Agent for Your Small Business (No Coding Required)

 Over the next few days, you’ll notice:

-- Your agent starts building daily logs (
+- Your agent starts building daily logs of what it worked on

-memory/YYYY-MM-DD.md) - MISTAKES.md will get its first entry (this is good — it means the system is learning)
+- Its lessons-learned file gets its first entry (this is good — it means the system is learning)

 - The heartbeat becomes the rhythm of your operation